 SUPERIOR COURT RULING

 Accordingly, we conclude that the parties to this appeal entered into a plea bargain that contained a negotiated term that Hainesworth did not have to register as a sex offender.
 As such, it was not error for the trial court to order specific enforcement of that bargain, and we affirm the trial court’s order.

 What does this mean?
 This means that if you have “proof” that your plea agreement was fashioned to avoid sex offender registration, and you were subsequently required to register pursuant to SORNA, you should contact a defense attorney to file a motion to enforce your agreement based upon the outcome of this case.
 The level of “proof” required is not explicity clear, but examples of proof include: 1) transcripts, 2) correspondence documents, 3) admissions by prosecutors, and 4) legal documents showing which charges were dismissed.

 Please note that our firm does not handle registration issues, but strives to provide the public with a clear understanding of the laws.
 If this ruling is applicable to your situation, you should contact and hire a criminal defense attorney in your area immediately.
-If you reside in the Pittsburgh area, you might consider contacting The Law Offices of David S. Shrager who handles such issues.
-If you or someone you know is currently being charged with a sex crime and needs legal assistance, please visit our website and contact our sex crime defense attorneys.

 The materials available at this website are for informational purposes only and not for the purpose of providing legal advice.
 You should contact your attorney to obtain advice with respect to any particular issue or problem.
 Use and access to this website or any of the links contained within the site do not create an attorney-client relationship.
 The opinions expressed at or through this site are the opinions of the individual author and may not reflect the opinions of the firm or any individual attorney.